 If you’ve read any of my posts, you’ve probably heard me talk about rejection and how over the years I’ve shipped off an “assload” of content into the far depths of digital space.
 It had become an addiction, and there were days when I’d send out 15-20 submissions.
 These were always well-researched, mostly personalized queries which took up a ton of my time.

 I’m happy to say that I’m officially done.
-While I wait for the rest of my rejections to trickle in (hopefully I get one last acceptance, especially since an agent requested the full MS of Chuck Steak), I’m going to focus my efforts into prepping my library of content for self-publication.
+While I wait for the rest of my rejections to trickle in, I’m going to focus my efforts into prepping my library of content for self-publication.
 This includes four novels (2 middle-grade, 1 satire, 1 mystery/thriller) and a book of inter-connected short stories (mostly mystery/horror/sci-fi/spec-

 I do feel like the curse of being a writer has all but left me.
 That might not make sense, but honestly, for the longest time I’ve wished for my burning desire to write to GTFO.
 Leave me be.
 Allow me to finally have some peace of mind.
 Funny thing though, but it was never the writing.
 It was the craving for acceptance.
 I think with where we’re at technologically, with everybody being so inter-connected, with avalanches of updates coming at us from every angle, with YouTube fame, regular people filming themselves performing mundane tasks and getting millions of views for it, with likes, thumbs ups, hearts, an emoji for every emotion, it’s hard not to get swept up in the great game.